 According to a New York Post article labeled 'Saudis Gone Wild', they quoted part-time Saudi chauffeur Jayne Amelia Larson: “I feel that hypocrisy is a common human flaw and the Saudis do not escape it,” Larson says.
 “It’s a complicated situation, even though you come from a pious society, we all have human inclinations and desires, especially if you have a billion dollars at your fingertips.”

-The Saudi government also silently consents to human trafficking.
+The Saudi government also apparently gives silently consent to human trafficking.
 According to a report by the US Department of State, Saudi Arabia is a destination country for men and women subjected to forced labor.
-Human traffickers dupe people in India, Bangladesh, Nepal, Sri Lanka, the Philippines, Sudan, Kenya, Ethiopia, Myanmar, Vietnam, and many other places in travelling to Saudi Arabia to work as unskilled labor.
-However, the people are subsequently subjected to inhuman treatment including long working hours, threats, low wages, and physical and sexual abuse.
+Human traffickers dupe people in India, Bangladesh, Nepal, Sri Lanka, the Philippines, Sudan, Kenya, Ethiopia, Myanmar, Vietnam and many other places into travelling to Saudi Arabia to work as unskilled laborers.
+However, contrary to what they believe will be good paying jobs, the people are instead subjected to inhuman treatment, including long working hours, threats, low wages, and physical and sexual abuse.

 Female domestic workers, mostly from Africa and Asia, are said to be forced into prostitution in the country.
 They are kept from leaving the country or send money back to the country.
 Some of Saudi men use legally contracted ‘temporary marriages’ as a means to exploit young girls brought from overseas.